Riker started to speak as soon as the door closed, but Picard held up a hand. He was speaking to himself; inaudibly at first then louder.

 "That was generous of you."

-"Not really, Starfleet needs him; besides you could say it was my fault for giving him too much leeway."
+"Not really, Starfleet needs him; besides you could say it was my own fault for giving him too much leeway."

 "Nevertheless I think you're more than kind."